fdnd-agency/milledoni/README.md

 ```

 ### 2. Add your API-key
-This is needed, as it won't run with the right API-key
+This is needed, as it won't run without the right API-key

 1. Add .env file in your repository